TheSmartnik/underfinedmethod/source/posts/ruby-memory-profiling-in-practice.html.markdown

 Seems like a very small thing.
 However, I had thousands of ignored objects.
 And those little arrays accounted for 10% of memory used during initialization.
 Here is [a link to pr](https://github.com/middleman/middleman/pull/2183).

-Usually, this is a small win and it doesn't help much, what you're looking for is big win, like the one bellow.
+Usually, this is a small win and it doesn't help much, what you're looking for is a big win, like the one below.

 #### Middleman S3 Sync

-Gem `middleman_s3_sync` first created sync objects and then ignored ones that doesn't need to be synced.
+Gem `middleman_s3_sync` first created sync objects and then ignored ones that don't need to be synced.
 The strategy is ok most of the time, but not in my case of hundreds or even thousands ignored resources.
 It's very unwise use of resources.

 **Before**